microsoft/vscode-python-devicesimulator/README.md

 <a href="https://microsoftgarage.visualstudio.com/002806e2-ebaa-4672-9d2e-5fe5d29154ef/_boards/board/t/227906bb-31ac-4b07-8626-3d757754a616/Microsoft.RequirementCategory/"><img src="https://microsoftgarage.visualstudio.com/002806e2-ebaa-4672-9d2e-5fe5d29154ef/227906bb-31ac-4b07-8626-3d757754a616/_apis/work/boardbadge/73f82653-3da1-4a6f-bb79-c91c9eecec28" alt="Azure DevOps Board Badge" /></a>

 Make without limit!
 Device Simulator Express, a Microsoft Garage project, allows you to code microcontrollers without the hardware on hand!
-You can program your Circuit Playground Express (CPX) or your BBC Micro:bit!
+You can program your Circuit Playground Express (CPX) or your BBC micro:bit!
 Test and debug your code on the device simulator and see the same result when you plug in your actual microcontroller.
 Curious about the output of the device, the serial monitor allows you to observe the device output.